Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### inertialDampeners
 List of inertial dampeners on the vessel.

-# MassTech.WBIInertialDampeningField
+# WBIInertialDampeningField

-Applies the Higgs field to engines and RCS thrusters, improving their thrust and Isp.
+Applies the inertial dampening field to engines and RCS thrusters, improving their thrust and Isp.

 # WBIModuleResourceSponge